How to Make Restaurant-Style Paneer Butter Masala at Home? (Step-by-Step Guide)

 - Reheat, add fresh cream and paneer just before serving.

-🍽 Leftover Transformations:
+🍽 Leftover Paneer Butter Transformations:

 - PBM Pasta: Toss creamy gravy with boiled penne or fusilli.